muchmala/muchmala/README.md

         sudo npm install jake -g

-8. Perform final installation steps using jake.

-        sudo jake install

-9. Put some big image into project directory.
+8. Put some big image into project directory.
 Call it something like `puzzle.jpg`.
-10. Generate the first puzzle using that image.
+9. Generate the first puzzle using that image.

         bin/muchmala-generator -i puzzle.jpg

-11. Start io and app servers using (don't forget the colon at the end).
+10. Start all services using (don't forget the colon at the end).

         sudo supervisorctl start muchmala: